flashpunch0-0/flashpunch0-0/README.md

 Software Developer
 ------------------

-I'm a Full Stack Developer with 2 internship experience and aim to grow and create solutions to solve problems .
-Currently working at G Z Technology Private Limited to develop a Full Stack Site Resource Management App which helps to identify the efficiency of the machines using resources.
-I Created NPM package which has attracted near to 2100 downloads on npmjs.
+I'm a Developer  with 3 internship experience and aim to grow and create solutions to solve problems.

 *   🌍  I'm based in Mumbai
 *   ✉️  You can contact me at [kratikbohra5@gmail.com](mailto:kratikbohra5@gmail.com)